 The root מרר (marar II) possibly came to Hebrew via Arabic, where it means to pass by or flow.
 In the Bible only one derivative of this assumed root occurs, and that only once: the masculine noun מר (mar), meaning drop (Isaiah 40:15).
 Note that this noun is identical to the adjective מר (mar), meaning bitter.
 Isaiah was such an accomplished poet that this symmetry may be assumed to be deliberate and portentous.

-The root-verb מרה (mara) means to be contentious; rebellious against or disobedient towards.
-It's used forty-five times in the Bible, and, obviously, the large majority of occurrences cover mankind's disobedience towards God (Psalm 78:8, Isaiah 50:5).
+The root-verb מרה (mara) means to be contentious; rebellious against or disobedient towards, which is obviously a stance adjacent מרר (marar I), meaning to be bitter.
+Our verb מרה (mara) is used forty-five times in the Bible.
+The large majority of occurrences describe mankind's disobedience towards God (Psalm 78:8, Isaiah 50:5).

 This verb's sole derivative is the masculine noun מרי (meri), meaning rebellion (Isaiah 30:9, Ezekiel 2:5).